Nexmo/station/app/views/contribute/structure/guides/building-blocks.md

 ---
 ```

 This file has the title, and some opening content about what the building block does or what it's for.
-Most users may have come from another part of the docs, such as a specific guide, but others may have landed here via search and will loack context.
+Most users may have come from another part of the docs, such as a specific guide, but others may have landed here via search and will lack context.

-The placeholders are also included here in the markdown file for the building block itself.
+The [placeholders](#placeholders) are also included here in the markdown file for the building block itself.

 Within the building block markdown file, we define a "building block" - this is what renders everything inside the tabbed content block.